Low-Water Shade Gardens

 two images with bugloss, ferns and evergree next to a pink flower with the words, dry shade gardening on the image

-Dry shade gardening refers to the practice of growing plants in areas of your garden that receive limited sunlight and have poor soil moisture levels.
-Dry shade areas are typically found under the canopy of trees or buildings, where the combination of shade and competition for water from larger plants makes it difficult for many plants to thrive.
+Low-Water Shade Gardening refers to the practice of growing plants in areas of your garden that receive limited sunlight and have low soil moisture levels.
+These low-water shade areas are typically found under the canopy of trees or near buildings, where the combination of shade and competition for water from larger plants makes it challenging for many plants to thrive.

 Here are some key characteristics and potential challenges of dry shade gardening: